TylerNP/365MM-/concurrency.md

 * T2 has now used a value that never existed in the committed state.
 ![image](https://github.com/user-attachments/assets/30102c1c-a69d-4804-b48d-f0352e485866)

-**Solution**: Use Read Committed isolation level.
+Solution: Use Read Committed isolation level.
 This ensures that only committed changes are visible to other transactions.
 ---